 "Can you feel the storm?"

-Collision Damage: Gains this in Kick Factor; if the opponent touches him while he's got it active, they're instantly KO'd.
+- Collision Damage: Pre-Addition Edition, he gains this in Kick Factor; if the opponent touches him while he's got it active, they're instantly KO'd.
 In return, however, Baz's Kick Factor is the shortest-lasting at only 2.5 seconds and automatically ends if he gets the KO with it.

-Comically Missing the Point: This is what gets him rejected again in his ending.
-It's a tournament about Divekicking, not shocking people to death.
+- Comically Missing the Point: In his ending, he gets rejected again because it's a tournament about Divekicking, not shocking people to death.

-Shock and Awe: Whenever Baz kicks, a streak of lightning follows shortly thereafter.
+- Shock and Awe: Whenever Baz kicks (or does his air special in Addition Edition), a streak of lightning follows shortly thereafter.
 However, his kicks do not damage the enemy - it is those lightning bolts that do the damage.